Stephen McLin

-Stephen McLin (born November 11, 1946, St. Louis), son of Leonard Dale and Hazel (Goodlett) McLin was a longtime executive in the banking industry who came to the industry from an engineering, rather than a finance background.
+Stephen McLin was a longtime executive in the banking industry who came to the industry from an engineering, rather than a finance background.

 McLin, the oldest of six children, was the son of an Air Force doctor.
 He grew up moving every few years, including almost three years in Wiesbaden, Germany, where his father was chief of surgery.
 Returning to the United States, McLin went to high school in Laredo, Texas, and graduated in 1964.
 McLin's father was then named hospital commander at Chanute Air Force Base in Rantoul, Illinois, so McLin went to college at the nearby University of Illinois at Urbana–Champaign.
 He majored in chemical engineering (now called the Department of Chemical and Biomolecular Engineering) and graduated with a bachelor of science in 1968.

 Career

 After graduation, McLin took a job with Atlantic Richfield (ARCO) in Anaheim, California.
 After working there for a year, McLin attended Stanford University and earned a master's degree in mechanical engineering (1970).
 Along the way he discovered he was more interested in finance, so then stayed at Stanford and earned an MBA in 1972.